 British Army in Wiltshire

-I am proud to serve the constituency with the largest number of British soldiers in the country.
+I am proud to represent the constituency with the largest number of British soldiers in the country.
 20,000 serving personnel are stationed in the camps and garrisons at Tidworth, Netheravon, Bulford, Larkhill, Perham Down and Upavon.

 In recent years the armoured brigades have been successfully repatriated from Germany and I'm glad that the military and civilian communities around the Plain have integrated so happily.